status-im/snt-gas-relay/README.md

 - Symmetric key used to send the heartbeats that notify the tokens and prices accepted
 - Accepted tokens information
 - Contract configuration
+This program is configured with the default values for a embark installation run from 0

 A `geth` node running whisper (via `-shh` option) is required.
 To execute the gas-relayer, you may use any of the following three methods.